Why is Director IDs being introduced?

 Deadlines for obtaining a Director ID vary based on when a director was appointed.

-* Existing directors appointed before 31 October 2021 will still have until 30 November 2022 even if they are appointed to other/new companies.
+* Existing directors appointed before 31 October 2021 will have until 5 April 2022 if they are appointed to other/new companies.
+If existing directors are not being appointed to new companies then they will have until 30 November 2022 to apply for a Director ID.

 How do individuals apply for a Director ID?